jojonium/mqp-paper/README.md

 ## References

-Put info in `references.bib` in BibTeX format, then use `\autocite{carroll2007}` in the LaTeX file to reference the key of a particular entry.
-LaTeX will do the rest for you (theoretically).
+Put info in `references.bib` in BibTeX format, then use something like this:

+`This is a sentence that needs to be cited~\autocite{carroll2007}.`

+And LaTeX will do the rest for you.
+Don't forget the non-breaking space (`~`), it's necessary so that LaTeX doesn't put a line break between the last word and the citation.

 ## Bibliography